manasrai1406/Student-academic-performance/README.md

     ```
 ## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) first.
+Contributions are welcome just keep the structure same.